BASIC TUTORIAL (NO IMAGES, updated for PS6 v6.7.7)

 Plan menu select Patient IDs....

 Patient IDs window enter the patient name and any other pertinent information.
+Items labeled with red text indicate fields that will generate alerts if not completed before printing a treatment plan.

 Step 2: Enter the implant schedule

-Window menu select Prescription.
+PSWindows menu select Prescription.

 Entering the implant date here in step 2 simplifies later creation of new radionuclide source inventories which will inherit this calibration date.